-- An H&H study is not required if the structure carries an intermittent stream. - Culvert sizing for crossings on intermittent streams are determined based on the Active Channel Width by field measurements.
-The culvert size must meet or exceed the Active Channel Width, as required by the Vermont Department of Environmental Conservation (DEC) Municipal Roads General Permit (MRGP).3 - The Vermont Stream Alteration Rule does not apply to intermittent streams.4
+- An H&H study is not required if the structure carries an intermittent stream. - Culvert sizing for crossings on intermittent streams are determined by adopted local transportation Codes and Standards.
+The culvert size should meet or exceed the Active Channel Width, as indicated in the Vermont Department of Environmental Conservation (DEC) Municipal Roads General Permit (MRGP).3